realliyifei/dl-project-shopee-product-match/README.md

 ## Models

-Natural language processing and computer vision (VGG and Faiss are not finished due to the time limitation)
+Zero-shot learning, natural language processing, and computer vision.

+Notes: VGG and Faiss are not finished due to the time limitation.

 ![](Assets/arch-overall.jpg)